Center for Archaeology and Society

 Education

 The Center for Archaeology and Society continues the present integration of museum studies learning with scholarship and programming in School of Human Evolution and Social Change exhibition facilities.
-Center collections, exhibition facilities and research initiatives serve as “laboratories” for ASU’s museum studies master's degree and certificate programs, which are administered by the School of Human Evolution and Social Change and directed by school faculty.
-Museum studies students get hands-on experience in exhibition development, collections management, museum administration and other practices within the museum studies curriculum.
+Center collections, exhibition facilities and research initiatives serve as “laboratories” for ASU students.
+Students get hands-on experience in exhibition development, collections management, museum administration and other practices within the museum studies curriculum.

 The center develops the museum studies teaching agenda, training students to produce and interpret collections, exhibits, and museum programs and communications, taking advantage – when appropriate – of the center’s extensive collections and focusing on center themes.
 The center provides the context for theoretical research in museum studies and the production of theoretically informed readings of School of Human Evolution and Social Change’s and other interpreted spaces.
 In addition, the school's undergraduate and graduate students engaged in Southwestern research participate in center research and in outreach supported by the center.